Some dogs are hypersensitive to insect stings and bites. Learning to recognize the signs of anaphylactic shock can be a life-saver.

 In a panic, I picked Cal up, ran to a house and asked where the nearest veterinarian was.
 Fortunately, it was only half a mile up the road.
 The vet took Cal in right away.
 He noticed the right gland in Cal’s throat area was swollen, his skin was very pale, and his heart rate was slow.
-They immediately treated him for an anaphylactic reaction from being bitten by the horse fly.
+They immediately treated him for anaphylactic shock from being bitten by the horse fly.
 Within minutes of getting a histamine and steroid shot, Cal was completely fine and back to his old self.

 I have been a pet sitter for 16 years and never saw anything like this before.
 I was completely unaware that something like this could be triggered by a simple bug bite.
 So I did some research.

 I was curious to see which bugs can cause this type of reaction.
 I found that bees, wasps, hornets, horse flies, certain varieties of spider such as the brown recluse or black widow, mosquitoes and scorpions may all cause anaphylaxtic shock.
 Many dogs don’t have this reaction and can be perfectly fine aside from some pain and swelling in the area of the bite.
 But other dogs with hypersensitivity, particularly smaller breeds, can experience a more dangerous reaction.

 Signs of anaphylactic shock

 Problem is, you can’t be watching your dog every moment of the day, nor are many of these potentially dangerous insects and arachnids easily spotted.
 Chances are, what happened to Cal won’t ever happen to your dog, but it’s still important to be able to recognize the signs of an anaphylactic reaction: